mohamedgh16/Getting-started-with-windows-forms-using-c-/README.md

         }
 ```
 In this piece of code, we will deal with the `Sqrt()` & the `Pow()` methods.
-**NOTE:** that in order to use the Pow & Sqrt methods you need to import the Math class as follows `using static System.Math;`.
+**NOTE:** that In order To use the Pow & Sqrt methods you need to import the Math class as follows `using static System.Math;`.
 We will also use the `try()` & `catch()` to prevent the user from doing invalid operations.

 ```c#